RAF Luqa

-Royal Air Force Luqa was a Royal Air Force station located on the island of Malta, now developed into the Malta International Airport.
+Royal Air Force Luqa (or more simply RAF Luqa) is a former Royal Air Force station located on the island of Malta, now developed into the Malta International Airport.

 It hosted aircraft of Air Headquarters Malta (AHQ Malta) during the Second World War.
 Particularly during the Siege of Malta from 1941 to 1943, RAF Luqa was a very important base for British Commonwealth forces fighting against Italy and Germany for naval control of the Mediterranean and for ground control of North Africa.
 Air combat over and near Malta was some of the most ferocious of the war, and a series of airfields were built on the small, rocky island: at Luqa, Ta' Qali, and Hal Far, plus satellite fields at Safi, Qrendi and on Malta's second island of Gozo.

 History

 Second World War

-No. 1435 (Night Fighter) Flight was first formed at Malta as a night fighter unit on 4 December 1941, by re-designating the Malta Night Fighter Unit.
-In July 1942, personnel from No. 603 Squadron were equipped with the Spitfire V to form the unit.
-After a brief period as No. 1435 (Fighter) Flight, at Luqa, due to its size it was raised to No. 1435 Squadron RAF on 2 August 1942 still at Luqa.
+No. 1435 (Night Fighter) Flight was first formed at Malta as a night fighter unit on 4 December 1941, by re-naming the Malta Night Fighter Unit.
+In July 1942, personnel from 603 Squadron were equipped with the Spitfire V to form the unit.
+After a brief period as 1435 (Fighter) Flight, at Luqa, due to its size it was raised to 1435 Squadron RAF on 2 August 1942 still at Luqa.